mylesj/nginx-njs-http-service-call/README.md

-# nginx-njs-internal-service-call
+# nginx-njs-http-service-call

-An example evaluating how njs request handlers can interact with API outwith their own context.
+An example demonstrating how njs request handlers can interact with external services.

 ## Prerequisites